The Liberation of Paris (August 25, 1944)

 Fighting in Paris (August 18-24)

 Skirmishes began when the barricades began to appear (August 18).
 Allied armour divisions were racing to cross the Seine.
-Fighting with the Germans begame more serious (August 19).
+Fighting with the Germans begame more serious (August 19). the Communist-led resistance cells rose up against the Germans.
 The FFI attacked Germans attempting to retreat through the city.
 Choltitz's hesitated to supress the rising by force.
-He agreed to truce with the FFI (August 20). he more extreme FFI leaders, primarily the Communists, were opposed to the truce.
+He agreed to truce with the FFI (August 20).
+The more extreme FFI leaders, mostly the Communists, opposed the truce.
 M Raoul Nordling, the Swedish consul-general in Paris, attempted to maintain the truce.
 He also managed to save resistance members held by the Germans.
+Choltitz tried to work out a truce with the Free French, but it broke down as the Commi\unists wanted a fight.
+Choltitz counterattacked the Maquis with a few tanks at his disposal.
 Intense Serious fighting occurred (August 22).
-When the truce broke down, Choltitz attacked with the tanks at his disposal.
-Hitler ordered ordered him "Paris is not to fall in the hands of the enemy, except as a heap of ruins."
+Hitler ordered ordered Choltitz "Paris is not to fall in the hands of the enemy, except as a heap of ruins."
 (August 23).
 Choltitz was considered loyal and Hitler expected him to follow orders.
-But he saw nohing to be gained by destroying Paris.
+But he saw nothing to be gained by destroying Paris.
 Hitler asked his staff, “Is Paris burning?”
 They had no heavy weapons and amunition for their light weapons was rapidly being exhausted.
-About 1,500-2,000 civilians were killed, mostly the result of snipers.
+About 1,500-2,000 civilians were killed, mostly the result of German snipers.

 Allied Drive on Paris

 At first the Allies were going to bypass the city.
+The US 79th Division reached Seine River above Paris (August 20).
+The US Third Army reached Reims and Troyes southeast of Paris (August 21).
 Eisenhower as usual was focused on the military situation.
 He concluded that Paris was so large with the Germans could effectively use the city and that street fighting there would slow the Allied advance.
 He was especially concerned ith possible street fighting in which the mobility of the Allied forces, one of its primary advanyages, ould be loss.
 Eventually pleas from out-gunned resistance fighters caused Eisenhower to change his mind.
 De Gaulle and the Free French reportedly threatened to break the Allied command structure and make a dash for Paris on their own.
 De Gaulle assured Eisenhower that they would encounter little German resistance in Paris.
 General Bradley gave the Free French Division commnded by Leclerec the honor of liberating the city.
 Leclerec raced north to join the resistance fighting in the city.
 Hitler as the Allies approached ordered the city to be destroyed.
 There was some sharp fighting with the between the Germans and Leclerc's French 2nd Armored Division, but the Allies had the heavy weapons that the FFI lacked.
 The resistance and the advancing Allies quickly reduced the remaining collaborationist and German pockets.

 Surrender (August 25)